wallarm/product-documentation/docs/latest/installation/load-balancing/nginx-stable/deb-rpm-packages.md

 Configure Wallarm to proxy traffic by changing the `/etc/nginx/conf.d/default.conf` file on the machine with the installed node as follows:

 1. Set an IP address for Wallarm to proxy legitimate traffic to.
-It can be an IP of an application instance, load balancer, or DNS name, etc., depending on your architectire.
+It can be an IP of an application instance, load balancer, or DNS name, etc., depending on your architecture.

     To do so, edit the `proxy_pass` value, e.g. Wallarm should send legitimate requests to `http://10.80.0.5`: